 Senator Warren plans to stifle the influence of big businesses and several CEOs.
 The Senator is not a fan of Wall Street or large corporations and their CEOs.
 Many folks agree with her.
 They see many CEOs collect huge bonuses while their decisions hurt consumers and other stakeholders.
 To fix these problems, Senator Warren introduced bills in the Senate to do three things: put a wealth tax on individuals; strengthen accountability for CEOs; set the framework to break up large tech firms.

 While the status quo is not right, the Senator’s ideas do not show how to stop greedy CEOs from abusing their office while taking huge sums from their firms.
 Thus, if these bills pass as is, they will reduce risk taking and stifle economic progress.

 Let’s look at Warren’s journey to the Senate.
 She was a law professor for over 30 years; the Leo Gottlieb Professor of Law at Harvard Law School for about 20 years.
 She advised President Obama and was the key architect of the Consumer Financial Protection Bureau.
 After the Great Recession in 2008, she chaired the congressional panel of the Troubled Asset Relief Program (TARP).
-A strong consumer advocate, she is a vocal critic and business and CEOs.
+A strong consumer advocate, she is a vocal critic of business and CEOs.

 I agree we must protect consumers from abusive companies, but Senator Warren’s ideas won’t fix the targeted problems and might hinder economic growth.

 Senator Warren’s Wealth Tax

 Senator Warren, who does not identify as a socialist, proposes a two percent wealth tax on Americans with assets above $50 million, rising to three percent on assets more than $1 billion.

 Inequality is an issue; but, we do not fix the causes by taxing the wealthy.
 First, we must identify the systemic problems.
 We should learn why there isn’t an acceptable sustained rise in lower income levels.
-In Warren’s proposal we narrow the income gap by taking from the wealthy and later redistributing the funds seized to lower rungs.
+In Warren’s proposal we narrow the income gap by taking from the wealthy and later redistributing the funds to lower rungs.
 How does this approach solve the endemic problem?
 It doesn’t!
 It ignores incentives to create jobs and wealth.